 Current home sleep testing is much simpler.
 A small device worn overnight in your own bed produces reliable data for most patients.
 In my practice, I typically identify concerning patterns from a careful clinical interview, confirm with home testing when appropriate, and move to treatment without the logistical friction of the old workflow.

 The key is a physician who takes the time to ask the right questions.
 Does your partner complain about your snoring?
 Do you wake up with headaches?
 Do you fall asleep during meetings or while driving?
 Has your blood pressure crept up despite medication?
 Has visceral fat increased despite diet and exercise?
 These patterns tell a story.
 The trick is listening for it.
+(How sleep itself drives the broader picture of adult health.)

 Treatment has evolved